-Vanderbilt Latino/a Studies (LATS) is a multidisciplinary program that considers the presence of Latinos/as and Hispanics as an integral part of U.S. culture and history.
-The program focuses on cultural production and political and socioeconomic experiences of people inculcated with the U.S. experience, self-identifying as Latinos/as and communicating primarily in English and sometimes in Spanish.
+Vanderbilt Latino/a Studies (LATS) is a multidisciplinary program that considers the presence of Latinx people and Hispanics as an integral part of US culture and history.
+The program focuses on cultural production and political and socioeconomic experiences of people inculcated with the US experience.
 The LATS major and minor examine this enduring and dynamic population that crosses and re-crosses borders constructed by geography, linguistics, class, race, and gender.

-Latinos/as and Hispanics are a critical component of our expanding and growing nation, from the early nineteenth century to the present.
-In the contemporary period, Latinos/as and Hispanics represent significant social, economic, and political groups that contribute to the nation and concepts of the national.
-The curriculum includes courses that explore the Latino/a and Hispanic experience, mainly in the United States, but also as it intersects with other national and geographic boundaries across the disciplines.
+Latinx people are a critical component of our expanding and growing nation, from the early nineteenth century to the present.
+In the contemporary period, Latinx people represent significant social, economic, and political groups that contribute to the nation and concepts of the national.
+The curriculum includes courses that explore the Latinx and Hispanic experience, mainly in the United States, but also as it intersects with other national and geographic boundaries across the disciplines.

-According to the Census Bureau, the projected Hispanic population of the U.S. on July 1, 2050 is 132.8 million, constituting nearly 30% of the nation’s overall population by that date.
+According to the Census Bureau, the projected Hispanic population in the US on July 1, 2050 is 132.8 million, constituting nearly 30% of the nation’s overall population by that date.
 The face of this nation is changing.
-Scholarship in Latino and Latina Studies offers students a distinctive edge as they seek opportunities working with and among the growing Latino/a population.
 A major in Latino and Latina Studies provides an individualized and multidisciplinary undergraduate academic experience that prepares students for a dynamic and evolving job market.
 Whether they pursue a career in law, business, government, journalism, healthcare, social service, higher education or another field, students will benefit from a stronger understanding of the complex cultural, historical, linguistic, political, and socio-economic contexts that enrich their communities.

-Faculty in the Latino and Latina Studies program include creative and dedicated experts from several departments.
+Faculty in the Latino and Latina Studies program include creative and dedicated experts from several departments and schools.
 Many have won awards for their teaching, service, research and writing, and all offer unique perspectives and challenge students to think in new ways.
-The faculty is drawn from the departments of African American and Diaspora Studies, Anthropology, English, History, Human and Organizational Development, Latin American Studies, Musicology, Philosophy, Political Science, Sociology, Spanish and Portuguese, and Women and Gender Studies.
+The faculty is drawn from the departments of African American and Diaspora Studies, Anthropology, English, History, Human and Organizational Development, Latin American Studies, Musicology, Philosophy, Political Science, Sociology, Spanish and Portuguese, and Women’s and Gender Studies.